Fractured Magic: Chapter Twenty-Five

 Gareth winced, duly chastised.
 “I didn’t realize you saw that."

-“Of course I saw; I was watching.
+“Of course I saw.
+Like I told Leandros, I was watching.
 Now, will you learn from me, or not?”

 “Yes,” Gareth said quickly, then adding, “Please.”

-“My first lesson is this: pride and a misplaced sense of duty will only cause you pain.
-It's not your job to defend Leandros, and if you’d joined the fight earlier, you only would have been in his way.
+“My first lesson is this: pride and a misplaced sense of duty will get you in trouble.
+It’s not your job to defend Leandros, and if you’d joined the fight earlier, you only would have been in his way.
 Do you understand?
-Instead of only keeping himself alive, he would’ve had to worry about you, too.
-If you can't win a fight, you need to run.
-If you can't run, incapacitate your opponent to the best of your ability and then run.
-And know that you won’t be able to win most fights."
+Instead of keeping himself alive, he would’ve had to worry about keeping you alive, too.
+If you can’t win a fight, you need to run.
+If you can’t run, you need to incapacitate your opponent to the best of your ability and then run.
+And you, Gareth, won’t be able to win most fights.”

 Gareth opened his mouth to complain about how blunt Roman was being, but remembering who he was talking to, shut it again and nodded.